K-Regret Queries Using Multiplicative Utility Functions: Experiments

-\item \emph{RF-MinVar} is the improved MinVar algorithm powered by the heuristic proposed in Section~\ref{sec:heuristic}.
+Since no algorithms have been proposed in the past for $k$-regret queries with MUFs, for comparison purposes, we use four baseline algorithms MinWidth, Angle, AreaGreedy, and MaxDom.
+MinWidth, Angle, and AreaGreedy have been proposed for $k$-regret queries with CES functions~\cite{kessler2015k}; MaxDom has been proposed for top-$k$ representative skyline queries~\cite{lin2007selecting}.
+We compare the maximum regret ratios of the answer sets generated by these algorithms over Cobb-Douglas functions, CES functions, and AUFs with those of the answer sets generated by the two proposed algorithms.
+Together we test six algorithms in our experiments.

+\begin{itemize} \item \emph{MinVar} is the algorithm proposed in Section~\ref{sec:minvar}.
+We use $inc = 0.1\%n$ to control the number of iterations for which the sub-algorithm FindBreakpoints is run.
 We find that $itr_{max}=11$ is sufficient to handle the data sets tested.
 The results obtained are based on this setting.